-Sectoral specialization.
 What is the role of agriculture and non-agriculture in these geographic shifts?
-When considering agricultural output, Panels (a), (b) and (c) of Figure 8 show that over the next two centuries agriculture is predicted to experience increased geographic concentration.
+When considering agricultural output, Figure 8(a-c) shows that over the next two centuries agriculture is predicted to experience increased geographic concentration.
 Climate change has a pronounced effect on where agriculture continues to be prominent.
 In the absence of rising temperatures, South America and sub-Saharan Africa maintain their importance, in addition to India, eastern China and eastern Europe.
-Today's developed world is predicted to specialize almost fully in non-agricultural sectors.
-With climate change, Canada emerges as a major agricultural producer, as do Russia and Central Asia.
-This comes at the expense of declining production in India, South America, and sub-Saharan Africa.
-The regions that gain from climate change are relatively cold areas with high fundamental productivity.
-Global warming reduces the temperature penalty they suffer, making them highly productive.
+Today's developed world is predicted to specialize